 A deliciously refreshing French style patisserie tart with a sweet shortcrust, cream filling topped with fresh fruit and glazed for added effect.
 Delicious!

-For the cream filling be sure the heavy cream, cream cheese and sour cream are at room temperature for a silky smooth cream filling.
+Be sure the heavy cream, cream cheese and sour cream are at room temperature for a silky smooth cream filling.
 To prepare the cream filling place the heavy cream in the bowl of a stand up mixer and blend for about 2 minutes using a whisk attachment.
 Slowly add the sour cream, cream cheese, sugar and vanilla.
 (I like to put the cream cheese and sour cream in a zip top bag, cut one corner and slowly squeeze it into the heavy cream.)
 Continue mixing until the mixture is smooth.

 Here are some tips and tricks that I have found helpful in making a great fruit tart.
 When I have combined the ingredients for the short crust I drop the crumbly meal right into the 10 inch tart pan and level it out with a chop stick or popsicle stick.
 This gives me an even layer across the bottom and lets me build up the sides thicker.
 It reminds me of playing in a sandbox, or watching workers who are leveling fresh concrete with a long board.
 Anyhow, I draw the stick across the bottom and deposit the extra meal around the sides.
 I then take a flat bottomed water glass and gently tamp down the crust to pack it tight, and I usually work the edges with my fingers.
 Be sure to pack it tight so it is not crumbly after baking.

 The next tip is for the cream filling to have a really smooth consistency.
 Be sure you let the cream cheese and sour cream come to room temperature before blending together.